Intermittency from instanton calculus at the transition to turbulence and fusion rules: Appendix

 \section{Appendix}

-This section contains additional figures and tables, referenced in the main text.
-Fig.~\ref{fig:re-sig-dependence} shows the dependence of $\text{Re}_\lambda$ on the forcing strength $\sigma^2$ in DNS, Fig.~\ref{fig:moment-integrands} shows the integrands $a^n \rho(a)$ for the VG moments~\eqref{eq:mn-def}, and Table~\ref{tab:params} lists further parameters and rescaling constants to match DNS PDF tails with the instanton approximation~\eqref{eq:inst-approx-pdf}.
+This section contains additional figures and tables referenced in the main text.
+Fig.~\ref{fig:re-sig-dependence} shows the dependence of $\mathrm{Re}_\lambda$ on the forcing strength $\sigma^2$ in DNS, fig.~\ref{fig:moment-integrands} shows the integrands $a^n \rho(a)$ for the VG moments~(\ref{eq:mn-def}), and table~\ref{tab:params} lists further parameters and rescaling constants to match DNS PDF tails with eq.~(\ref{eq:inst-approx-pdf}).